FunnyWolf/Viper/docs/en/guide/getting_start.md

     command: ["VIPER_PASSWORD"]
 EOF
 ```

-> Foreign VPS can also replace registry.cn-shenzhen.aliyuncs.com/toys/viper:latest with registry.cn-hongkong.aliyuncs.com/toys/viper:latest
+> For foreign VPS, you can also replace registry.cn-shenzhen.aliyuncs.com/toys/viper:latest with registry.cn-hongkong.aliyuncs.com/toys/viper:latest

-+ **Set login password**
+- **Set the login password**

-> **Viper does not allow the use of default password, diypassword is replaced with a custom password**
+> **Viper does not allow the use of the default password.
+Replace diypassword with a custom password.**

 ```shell
 export VIPER_PASSWORD=diypassword
 ```

-+ **Write password to docker-compose.yml**
++ **Write the password to docker-compose.yml**

 ```shell
 sed -i "s/VIPER_PASSWORD/$VIPER_PASSWORD/g" docker-compose.yml